 Although you might not be sold on the Touch Bar – it does at least appear to be getting a little more useful for musicians – we’d argue that the 13-inch MacBook Pro hits a nice sweet spot for Apple-flavoured musicians.
 In fact, when it comes to offering the best balance between power, portability and price, we’d say it’s probably the best Mac laptop you can buy.

-- The best Apple MacBook Pro deals online right now
+- The best MacBook Pro deals online right now

 - iPad Pro vs MacBook Pro: which should you buy for music-making?

 There’s a good reason why this one was at the top of our best laptops for music production list for three years running.
-The 2019 Dell XPS 13 is a slimmer, more powerful version of the award-winning laptop with a stunning 4K display, touchscreen and a stunning silver of black carbon colour options.
+The 2020 Dell XPS 13 is a slimmer, more powerful version of the award-winning laptop with a stunning 4K display, touchscreen and a stunning colour options.

 The Dell XPS 13 rocks an 8th-generation Intel Core i5 or i7 processor and a bezel-less ‘Infinity Edge’ display, this Dell XPS 13 continues to be the most popular Windows laptop in the world.